KMCGamer/bladedrone/README.md

 Companion site for the free to play first-person shooter, [Ironsight](https://ironsight.aeriagames.com/).
 This application aims to allows its users to:

-1. Look up weapons, killstreaks, emblems, and other assets
+1. Look up weapons, killstreaks, emblems, and other assets.
-2. Compare stats
+2. Compare stats.
-3. View skins
+3. View skins.
-4. Create and share custom classes by a single link
+4. Create and share custom classes by a single link.

 ## Stack